AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

  	});
  ```

 For example: we lengthen the second period of a tree data item "Act 1".
 The start date was 02/27, end date 03/03.
 We change the end date to 08/03.
-So, there will be one field edited - "actualTimeEnd" of the second period.
+So, there will be one field edited - "actualEnd" of the second period.
 Then the "update" event will have those parameters:

 - "type": anychart.enums.EventType.TREE_ITEM_UPDATE
 - "item": "Act 1"
 - "path": "periods, 1"
-- "field": actualTimeEnd
+- "field": actualEnd
 - "value": 08.03 (в UTC збацать)

 ### create

 The "create" event will be dispatched when we create a new tree data item.
-It will have those fields:
+It will have these fields:
 - "type": the event type
 - "target": the name of the target where we're putting the new object in
 - "targetIndex": the index of our target